plantonhq/planton.ai/src/components/demo/modals/README.md

 }
 ```

-### CredentialModalFactory
+### FormModalFactory

-A factory component that creates modals for any credential form.
+A factory component that creates modals for any form.

 **Features:**